galaxyproject/galaxy-hub/src/news/2018-09-galaxy-update/index.md

 [<img src="/src/images/galaxy-logos/galaxy_project_logo_blue.png" alt="Galaxy" width="140" />](/src/index.md)
 </div>

-If you are attending the [2018 SACNAS meeting](http://www.2018sacnas.org/) in San Antonio next month, then please consider signing up for one of [these preconference workshops](/src/events/2018-sacnas/index.md):
+If you will be anywhere near San Antonio, Texas on October 10 then please consider participating in one of [these SACNAS preconference workshops](/src/events/2018-sacnas/index.md).
+You don't need to be registered for the [2018 SACNAS meeting](http://www.2018sacnas.org/) to attend.
+Everyone is eligible and the workshops are free.

 **[Software and Data Carpentry](/src/events/2018-sacnas/index.md#workshop-1-software-and-data-carpentry)**

 **[Data Platforms for Life Science Researchers](/src/events/2018-sacnas/index.md#workshop-2-data-platforms-for-life-science-researchers)**

 [Registration](https://sacnas-data.eventbrite.com/) is *free* but space is limited.
 You are strongly encouraged to register soon.
 Both workshops are held October 10, the day before SACNAS starts.

 **[Register Now](https://sacnas-data.eventbrite.com/)**